Think at London Business School: fresh ideas and opinions from LBS faculty and other experts direct to your inbox

 As they rise up the company hierarchy, executives are increasingly called upon to take part in investment decisions.
 That could be anything from pursuing a new business idea to an acquisition of a company.
 Regardless of the scale of the investment decision, it involves comparing expected future benefits that could be reaped from undertaking the investment to the costs that will be incurred from undertaking and operating the investment.
 The net benefits that could be generated from alternative uses of the funds needed for the investment also need to be considered (i.e. opportunity costs).
 Critical in this process is the ability to challenge the assumptions made in developing the expectations of the future benefits and costs.
 Are the assumptions relating to sales growth realistic (or have you assumed that you will take over the world)?
 Have the costs been projected to increase proportionately with expected sales growth or are you expecting some cost savings due to a larger scale?
 Are the assumed cost savings due to larger scale too optimistic?

 If used correctly, value-based management is an invaluable framework to have in place to enable an organization to achieve its strategic objectives.
 Once the executives are able to set the strategic objectives that they are convinced will create value, having a system of incentives to encourage the actions that would help the organization reach those strategic objectives is also necessary.
 However, successful implementation of value-based management hinges critically on executives’ understanding of the drivers of the company’s profitability and how they can continue to lever these drivers to sustain or improve performance.
-The recent experience of Volkswagen is a salutary lesson in this area.
-The emphasis on growth targets potentially played a role in cutting corners and resulted in the emissions-rigging scandal.
-This had a disastrous effect on Volkswagen’s share price.
 If executives are confident in communicating in financial language and appreciate the link between drivers of the company’s profitability and creating value, they can set the right strategic objectives, ask the right questions to challenge assumptions and ensure that strategic objectives incorporate realistic expectations on what the company can hope to achieve.
 And that’s good news for everyone: numbers people or not.